sanskrit/vyakarana/docs/rule_types.rst

 Metarules define the metalanguage used by the Ashtadhyayi.
 Since we're using our own metalanguage (Python), many of these metarules are modeled implicitly.

-There are basically two kinds of metarules.
+There are basically two kinds of metarules:

+- rules that help us interpret other rules
+- rules that provide useful context for other rules

 These are described below.

 Interpreting
 ^^^^^^^^^^^^